agardnerIT/site/_posts/2019/2019-08-01-automatic-application-definitions-autonomous-monitoring.md

 categories: [applications, dynatrace, autonomous monitoring, acm]
 ---

 Part five of my autonomous cloud management (ACM) tutorial series.
-In this post we’ll use the Dynatrace API to automatically define front-end applications, which are based on URL patterns.
+In this post we'll use the Dynatrace API to automatically define front-end applications, which are based on URL patterns.

 This tutorial series builds from previous tutorials.
 I recommend you complete parts 1 through 4 first: